FreshKernel/kraft-sync/README.md

 1. Download the JAR file from the [Releases] for both the script and the [Admin Utility](#-admin-utility)
 2. Download and install your favorite Minecraft launcher that has built-in support for downloading mods inside the launcher, and hooks/custom commands feature.
-3. **Create a new instance**, choose the version, mod loader and download the mods you want to use.
+3. **Create a new instance**, choose the version, and mod loader, and download the mods you want to use.

-   Consider using [Modrinth] **as asset provider** to make the process easier and faster with a smaller possibility of errors for the utility as it will be an offline task
+   Consider using [Modrinth] **as an asset provider** to make the process easier and faster with a smaller possibility of errors for the utility as it will be an offline task
 4. Use the [Admin Utility] to convert the mod info from the launcher to the script format, and upload the new file you get from the admin application to somewhere public, like [GitHub](https://github.com/)
-5. To prepare the instance that will be used by the players, **create a new instance**, choose the same version and mod loader as the previous instance while refraining from downloading the mods.
+5. To prepare the instance that will be used by the players, **create a new instance**, choose the same version and mod loader as in the previous instance while refraining from downloading the mods.
    This instance will be configured to use the script.

    The previous one will be used by [Admin Utility] to convert the mods' info to the script format.
 6. Use the [Admin Utility] to install the script into the new instance, navigate to [Admin Script Installer](./admin/README.md#-script-installer) for details.
-7. Now launch the instance to run the game, if this is the first time, it will ask you for the URL that from **Step 4**.
+7. Now launch the instance to run the game, if this is the first time, it will ask you for the URL from **Step 4**.
    Enter it and then wait for the sync process to finish, the game will launch with the new synced content.
 8. To make this process easier for all the players, export the instance from **Step 5** that's configured